amclen/fakefinancialinstitution/README.md

 Fake Financial Institution!

-This repository contains implements a basic financial institution API using Express.js and PostgreSQL.
+This repository contains implements a basic financial institution API using Express.js, Sequelize, PostgreSQL.
 The API includes methods to:
 - Create user
 - Create account
 - Transfer money between accounts
 - List accounts
 - List transfers

+Please view https://github.com/amclen/fakefinancialinstitution/blob/main/server/server.js for API endpoints.

 This repository also contains a basic web app implementation to interact with this API.
+This project leverages react-hook-form and tanstack/react-query.
 See video demo below!